gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 ### `SoundPressureLevelUpdated(double decibels, double aWeightedDecibels, double cWeightedDecibels)`
 This is an event available to use in MIT App Inventor.

-This fires every time there is an update from the `onSoundPressureLevelChanged(Pair<Complex[], Integer> tuple)`, giving the user access to the newly calculated decibel reading.
+This fires every time there is an update from the `updateSoundPressureLevel(Pair<Complex[], Integer> tuple)`, giving the user access to the newly calculated decibel reading.
 This reading is in unweighted decibels.

 ### `ListenIntervalMilliseconds(int milliSeconds)`
 This is a method that can be accessed through MIT App Inventor.

-This function sets the variable that controls the amount of time in milliseconds the thread in `onSoundPressureLevelChanged(Pair<Complex[], Integer> tuple)` waits while listening for sound.
+This function sets the variable that controls the amount of time in milliseconds the thread in `updateSoundPressureLevel(Pair<Complex[], Integer> tuple)` waits while listening for sound.
 The longer this time is, the more sound data will be recorded and analyzed for its intensity.
 However that also means the measurement will also be updated less often.
 If this number is smaller, the time listening for sound is short so there will be less sound data per loop.